Brian0213/PBL_Project_5/project5.md

 **Preparing prerequisites**

-- Create a new EC2 Instance of t2.nano family with Linix Server 20.04 LTS (HVM) image.
+- Create a new EC2 Instance of t2.nano family with Linux Server 20.04 LTS (HVM) image.

 You have been learning about Linux for some time, and it is time to start getting a feel of how to automate some work using Shell Scripts.